 The fair value of the common shares issued in a private placement unit of shares and warrants is determined to be the more easily measurable component and are valued at their fair value, as determined by the closing quoted price on the issuance date.
 The remaining proceeds, if any, are allocated to the attached warrants.
 Any fair value attributed to the warrants is recorded as contributed surplus.
-Management does not expect to record a value to the warrants in most equity issuances as unit private placements are commonly priced at market or at a permitted discount to market.
 If the warrants are issued as share issuance costs, the fair value of agent's warrants are measured using the Black-Scholes option pricing model and recognized in equity as a deduction from the proceeds.